Sheeran and Pharrell win BBC gongs

 Williams, 41, took the international artist prize - beating a diverse bunch of nominees including Dolly Parton and Taylor Swift - and his track Happy was named song of the year.

-His no-show will be a little embarrassing for the BBC which tried to attract some of the biggest names in music to perform but was unable to get one of its chief winners along to the event which was given a two-hour live slot on BBC1.
+His no-show last night will be a little embarrassing for the BBC.
+It had tried to attract some of the biggest names in music to perform but was unable to get one of its chief winners along to the event, which was given a two-hour live slot on BBC1.

 Humble Sheeran collected his trophy from Sir Tom Jones, and the 23-year-old said he wanted to say "a massive thank you to everyone who has bought a record, bought a ticket, streamed on YouTube, done anything, listened to my music".

-His career has exploded in 2014 becoming one of the UK's biggest selling stars and scoring the most played album in the world on music streaming service Spotify in 2014.
+His career has exploded in 2014, and he has become one of the UK's biggest selling stars, scoring the most played album in the world on music streaming service Spotify in 2014.

 Reflecting on his year as he collected his trophy, he said: "I always thought my career would stop at one album, so knowing my career is longer than one album is the highlight."